brillout/awesome-react-components/README.md

 _Let the user define an order on a list_

-- [react-anything-sortable](https://github.com/jasonslyvia/react-anything-sortable) - A ReactJS component that can sort any children with touch support and IE8 compatibility.
+- [react-anything-sortable](https://github.com/jasonslyvia/react-anything-sortable) - Sort any children with touch support and IE8 compatibility.
-- [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) - A set of higher-order components to turn any list into an animated, touch-friendly, sortable list.
+- [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) - Higher-order components to turn any list into an animated, touch-friendly, sortable list.
 - [react-sortable](https://github.com/danielstocks/react-sortable) - A sortable list component built with React.
-- [sortablejs](https://github.com/RubaXa/Sortable) - Sortable &mdash; is a JavaScript library for reorderable drag-and-drop lists on modern browsers and touch devices.
-No jQuery.
-Supports Meteor, AngularJS, React, Polymer, Knockout and any CSS library, e.g. Bootstrap.
+- [sortablejs](https://github.com/RubaXa/Sortable) - A JavaScript library for reorderable drag-and-drop lists.

 #### Rich Text Editor